 Concealable Stigmatized Identities

 In work that sometimes overlaps with intermediate groups, I also examine perceptions of people with concealable stigmatized identities.
 These groups are sometimes overlooked because their members are not immediately identifiable.
-My research on bisexuality, an intermediate social identity that is almost always concealable, falls into this category.
-I also have a project focusing on predictors of implicit and explicit attitudes toward gay/lesbian people among medical students at the beginning and end of their training.
-Some of my other research pertains to attitudes toward transsexual people and people with stigmatized physical and mental health conditions like HIV and depression.
+My research on bisexuality, an intermediate social identity that is frequently concealable, falls into this category.
+Some of my other research pertains to attitudes toward transgender people and people with stigmatized physical and mental health conditions like HIV and depression.

 Several aspects of my research have applications in areas such as law, public health, and education.
 For example, Roseanna Sommers and I conducted some experiments about whether laws give people hints about which social groups they should like or dislike.
 Under some conditions, legal protection of a marginalized group may mitigate negative social attitudes toward that group.
 I have studied health consequences of stigma in the context of HIV and injection drug use.
 Finally, my research on racial and sexual orientation bias in the domain of medical training facilitates an understanding of both health disparities resulting from biased medical care and what works (and doesn't work) in anti-bias education.